ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 }
 ```

->**Note:** This tutorial does not cover topics such as authentication, rate-limiting, usage monitoring, billing,
+>**Info:** This tutorial does not cover topics such as authentication, rate-limiting, usage monitoring, billing,
 > caching, observability, load balancing, and security.
 >Ballerina provides features and modules to cover these aspects as well.